MaidarVAlor/Congregation-MC/README.md

 ## trivia
 1. this pack was made in 10 minutes, which 3/4 of that time was invested in copying files and renaming them.
 2. it is around 5 megabytes big. that's it.
-3. normally, i wanted to lower the volume of the jumpscare by few dBs to make it less scary but since i wanted this pack to be a meme, i left the song file in original state.
+3. normally, I wanted to lower the volume of the jumpscare by few dBs to make it less scary but since I wanted this pack to be a meme, I left the song file in original state.

 # credits
 ## sample of a song used to make this pack